6% Female Performance Research Laboratories

 2

-Understanding how factors of exercise training programs such as increases in volume or intensity influence menstrual cycle function and the risk of anovulation, luteal phase defects, or amenorrhea.
+Understanding how certain factors unique to exercise training programs influence menstrual cycle function and the risk of anovulation, luteal phase defects, or amenorrhea.

 3